awsdocs/amazon-rds-user-guide/doc_source/SQLServer.ReadReplicas.md

 + Amazon RDS for SQL Server doesn't intervene to mitigate high replica lag between a source DB instance and its read replicas\.
 Make sure that the source DB instance and its read replicas are sized properly, in terms of computing power and storage, to suit their operational load\.
 + A SQL Server read replica belongs to the same option group as the source DB instance\.
 Modifications to the source option group or source option group membership propagate to read replicas\.
 These changes are applied to the read replicas immediately after they are applied to the source DB instance, regardless of the read replica's maintenance window\.

-  For more information about option groups, see [Working with Option Groups](USER_WorkingWithOptionGroups.md)\.
+  For more information about option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

-## Troubleshooting a SQL Server Read Replica Problem<a name="SQLServer.ReadReplicas.Troubleshooting"></a>
+## Troubleshooting a SQL Server read replica problem<a name="SQLServer.ReadReplicas.Troubleshooting"></a>

 You can monitor replication lag in Amazon CloudWatch by viewing the Amazon RDS `ReplicaLag` metric\.
-For information about replication lag time, see [Monitoring Read Replication](USER_ReadRepl.md#USER_ReadRepl.Monitoring)\.
+For information about replication lag time, see [Monitoring read replication](USER_ReadRepl.md#USER_ReadRepl.Monitoring)\.

 If replication lag is too long, you can use the following query to get information about the lag\.